Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/index.md

   - Use type parameters to declare the types of all composite-type fields.

-  - Declare the types of all method arguments.
+  - Declare the types of all method arguments and the return types of all methods that return something other than `nothing`.

   - Use `@views` in front of expressions that create slices.